mfernest/SEBC/Partner Bootcamp  - Certify.md

 * [POSIX-style ACLs also supported](http://hadoop.apache.org/docs/r2.4.1/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#ACLs_Access_Control_Lists)
     * Disabled by default (<code>dfs.namenode.acls.enabled</code>)
     * Additional permissions for named users, groups, other, and the mask
-        * chmod operates on mask filter -> effective permissions
+        * <code>chmod</code> operates on the mask filter to yield effective permissions
-    * Best used to refine, not replace, file permissions
+    * Best used to supplement Unix file permissions
+        * Site practices with ACLs can vary widely (and wildly)
-        * Some overhead to store/process them
+        * Additional overhead to storing and processing them

 ---
 <div style="page-break-after: always;"></div>